rohan-bansal/PyMod/README.md

 # PygameEngine
 A useful game engine to create applications easily in pygame.

+For a full tutorial and function descriptions, head over to the [wiki](https://github.com/Rohan-Bansal/PygameEngine/wiki)

 ## Features

 - Pygame initialization and window creation